CellMigrationLab/I2K_2024/README.md

 </table>

 **3. You need to have access to google drive** (personal or create one for the purpose of this course)
+- Unzip the 2_CellTracksColab_input.zip and upload it to your google drive
+- Create a new folder on you google drive called Results

 ## Workshop step-by-step: